 Richard T. "Mick" McGuire III, 38, is the Founder and Managing Partner of Marcato Capital Management LP.
 Based in San Francisco, Marcato manages a select number of passive and activist investments across all industries with a primary focus on opportunities in middle-market public equities.
 Prior to founding Marcato, Mr. McGuire worked at Pershing Square Capital Management, L.P.
 Mr. McGuire also served as a director of Borders, Inc. from 2008 to 2010.
 Mr. McGuire became a director of NCR on November 10, 2014.
 In recommending Mr. McGuire as a nominee for election as a director of the Company, the Committee on Directors and Governance considered Mr. McGuire's independence and his previous experience as a public company director.
-Mr. McGuire's financial background and his extensive experience as an investor in other public companies were skills and attributes that further led the Committee on Directors and Governance to conclude that his abilities would meet the needs of the Board of Directors.
+Mr. McGuire's financial background and his extensive experience as an investor in other public companies were skills and attributes that further led the Committee on Directors.